nasa/cumulus/docs/docs-how-to.md

 ### Run a Local Server

-Environment variables `DOCSEARCH_API_KEY` and `DOCSEARCH_INDEX_NAME` must be set for search to work.
+Environment variables `DOCSEARCH_API_ID`, `DOCSEARCH_API_KEY` and `DOCSEARCH_INDEX_NAME` must be set for search to work.
 At the moment, search is only truly functional on prod because that is the only website we have registered to be indexed with DocSearch (see below on search).

 ```sh
 git clone git@github.com:nasa/cumulus